 If you’ve arrived at this article, you probably already know what hypertension is, or at least, you have a tiny idea.
 It’s almost impossible not to, given that high blood pressure (HBP) is one of the most common health conditions worldwide.
 According to the latest statistics by the Centers for Disease Control and Prevention, high blood pressure affects about one out of three Americans — that’s 75 million people!1

-Uncontrolled hypertension is one of the major risk factors for heart attack, stroke, kidney damage and heart failure, not to mention the years of disability, social impact and elevated health-care expenditures that this condition can leave in its wake.
-(R)(R)
+Uncontrolled hypertension is one of the major risk factors for heart attack, stroke, kidney damage and heart failure, not to mention the years of disability, social impact and elevated health-care expenditures that this condition can leave in its wake.23

 Hypertension at a glance

 When you get your blood pressure tested, the first number you see measures the pressure in your arteries when your heart beats (systolic pressure), and the lower number measures the pressure in your arteries between beats (diastolic pressure).
 These numbers should typically be below 120 and 80, respectively.
 If either of these numbers is higher, you may get a diagnosis of high blood pressure.
-It is important to keep in mind that the only way to know if you have hypertension is to get it tested and confirmed by a medical professional.
-(R)
+Although you can easily and accurately measure blood pressure at home, it is important to also get tested and diagnosed by a medical professional.

 According to the AHA, the following are the different stages defining what is considered normal or when you need to start paying more attention to your blood pressure numbers.

 Blood Pressure Stages

 |Blood pressure category||Systolic mm Hg (upper number)||Diastolic mm Hg (lower number)|

 |Normal||Less than 120||and||Less than 80|